ssovit/TikTok-API-PHP/.github/ISSUE_TEMPLATE/need_help.md

 - Preferably provide URL to the profile,hashtag,video and etc page:

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem and where you need the help.